brycebaril/node-stream-spigot/README.md

 Stream Spigot
 =============

-A generator for (streams2) Readable streams, useful for testing.
+A generator for (streams2) Readable streams, useful for testing or converting simple lazy functions into Readable streams.

 ```
 npm install stream-spigot